fangq/mcx/mcxlab/README.txt

  Output:
       flux: a struct array, with a length equals to that of cfg.
             For each element of flux, flux(i).data is a 4D array with dimensions specified by [size(vol) total-time-gates].
             The content of the array is the normalized flux at each voxel of each time-gate.
       detphoton: a struct array, with a length equals to that of cfg.
             For each element of detphoton, detphoton(i).data is a 2D array with dimensions [size(cfg.prop,1)+1 saved-photon-num].
 The first row
-	    is the ID(>0) of the detector that captures the photon; the second row is the weight of the photon when it is detected; the rest rows are the partial path lengths (in grid unit) traveling in medium 1 up to the last.
+            is the ID(>0) of the detector that captures the photon; the second row saves the number of scattering events of each exiting photon; the rest rows are the partial path lengths (in grid unit) traveling in medium 1 up to the last.
 If you set cfg.unitinmm, you need to multiply the path-lengths to convert them to mm unit.
+     vol: (optional) a struct array, each element is a preprocessed volume corresponding to each instance of cfg.
+Each volume is a 3D uint8 array.

       if detphoton is ignored, the detected photon will be saved in a .mch file if cfg.issavedeet=1; if no output is given, the flux will be saved to a